AlexHer15/traffic_light/README.md

     rosrun traffic_light change_state.py

-And for multiple traffic lights u can change and use the change_state and pub_state launch files witch ask for a number between 1-6.
+And for multiple traffic lights u can change and use the change_state and pub_state launch files witch ask for a number between 1 and 6.

 To change the position and orientation of the traffic light you can use run: